ayoungs98/MEDRECSYS/README.md

   1. At home page input Email address and Password. * (If you don't have an account please create one)
   2. Click the "Login" button.

-## As a Patient you have access to the following options.
+## As a Patient you have access to the following actions.
 1. View Record.
 (If you have a record created already)
 2. Create a Record.
 (Only if you don't have a record already)
 3. Change Password.